In This Section

 General Funding Considerations

-The Stevens Point Area Convention & Visitors Bureau accepts grant applications for costs related to the development of Stevens Point Area visitor attractions and amenities, in accordance with the Wisconsin State Statute 66.0615.
+The Stevens Point Area Convention & Visitors Bureau accepts grant applications for one-time costs related to the development or expansion of Stevens Point Area visitor attractions and amenities, in accordance with the Wisconsin State Statute 66.0615.

 Projects that are funded under this program include the items below.
 A full list of applicable project definitions can be found at the bottom of this page.